pranathisarma11uk-del/Customer-Churn-Analysis-Using-Machine-Learning/README.md

 Logistic Regression successfully identified clear linear patterns, confirming that contract type and monthly charges were strong churn indicators.
 It established that month-to-month customers were 3x more likely to churn and revealed a £13+ price gap between churned and retained customers.
 However, despite these valuable insights, it missed 44% of customers who actually churned—representing unacceptable revenue risk due to its inability to capture complex behavioral patterns.

-We then advanced to Random Forest, which uncovered more sophisticated relationships by analyzing hundreds of feature combinations.
+Secondly Random Forest was applied, which uncovered more sophisticated relationships by analyzing hundreds of feature combinations.
 It validated that tenure duration and total customer value were critical factors, while also detecting subtle service usage patterns that influenced churn decisions.
-The model's ensemble approach provided robust pattern recognition, but it became overly conservative in practice—actually reducing recall and missing more churners than our baseline, despite its deeper analytical capabilities.
+The model's ensemble approach provided robust pattern recognition, but it became overly conservative in practice—actually reducing recall and missing more churners than our baseline model, despite its deeper analytical capabilities.

 XGBoost was selected as the final model based on its superior ability to handle complex, non-linear relationships and class imbalance inherently.
 It provided the best balance of high recall (55%) and actionable insights through feature importance analysis.
 While other models like Light GBM could have been tested, XGBoost's proven track record and performance met our core business objectives of maximizing churn detection, providing interpretable feature importance for strategic decisions, and delivering production-ready performance without necessitating further experimentation.